Woodlandville, Missouri

 Unincorporated community in Missouri, U.S.

 Woodlandville is an unincorporated community in western Boone County, Missouri, United States.
 The community is on Missouri Route J about six miles south of Harrisburg and 5.5 miles north of I-70 and Rocheport.
-There is only a church there, and a large water tower, along with a few homes.

 History

 A post office called Woodlandville was established in 1872, and remained in operation until 1932.
 Woodlandville was so named because the land was covered with wood, and in contradistinction to prairie.